mwarning/KadNode/README.md

     Write process pid to a file.

   * `--cmd-port` *port*:
-    Bind the remote control interface to this local port (Default: 1704).
+    Bind the remote control interface to this local port (Default: 1700).

   * `--dns-port` *port*:
-    Bind the DNS server to this local port (Default: 3444).
+    Bind the DNS server to this local port (Default: 5353).

   * `--nss-port` *port*:
-    Bind the "Network Service Switch" to this local port (Default: 5555).
+    Bind the "Network Service Switch" to this local port (Default: 4053).

   * `--web-port` *port*:
-    Bind the web server to this local port (Default: 8080).
+    Bind the web server to this local port (Default: 8053).

-  * `--ipv4-only, --ipv6-only`:
+  * `--mode` *protocol*:
-    Support only IPv4 or IPv6 for the DHT.
+    Enable IPv4 or IPv6 mode for the DHT (Default: ipv4).

   * `-h, --help`:
     Print this help.